 Variations

 - Gluten-Free- You can swap the pasta for your favorite gluten-free variety.
-Just make sure you’re extra careful about stirring the pasta as it cooks and take care not to over-cook it.
+Just make sure you're extra careful about stirring the pasta as it cooks and take care not to overcook it.
 Gluten-free pasta tends to be more delicate than wheat-based pasta.
 Additionally, use a gluten-free flour blend to make the roux.

-- Reduced Fat- Use skim milk or chicken broth in place of the whole milk to reduce the amount of fat in the recipe.
-I don’t recommend using reduced-fat cheese since it doesn’t melt as well.
+- Reduced Fat- Use skim milk or chicken broth in place of whole milk to reduce the amount of fat in the recipe.
+I don't recommend using reduced-fat cheese since it doesn't melt as well.
 However, you can reduce the amount of cheese you add by ⅓ without significantly affecting the end result.

 - Lower Carb- Try replacing half of the pasta with cauliflower or other vegetables to reduce the overall carbohydrates per serving.